University of Redlands

 • Riaz Tejani (qualitative/quantitative social scientist, Chair).

-If you cannot find what you're looking for or have any questions, please e-mail Steven Moore, IRB Administrative Coordinator.
+If you cannot find what you're looking for or have any questions, please e-mail Steven Moore, IRB Administrator.

 Reporting Ethics Concerns

 If you have concerns about human subjects research being conducted by the University of Redlands, report your concerns anonymously via the Ethics Reporting website.
-You may also contact the IRB Chair or IRB Administrative Coordinator to report concerns.
+You may also contact the IRB Chair or the IRB Administrator to report concerns.

 Examples of reportable concerns include: